Srilekha7679/Prediction-of-Chronic-Kidney-Disease-with-ANN/README.md

 # Prediction-of-Chronic-Kidney-Disease-with-ANN
 Machine Learning Project

-# Chronic Kidney Disease (CKD) Prediction using Artificial Neural Networks
+# Chronic Kidney Disease (CKD) Prediction using Artificial Neural Network

 This project presents a Machine Learning solution for early prediction of Chronic Kidney Disease (CKD) using an Artificial Neural Network (ANN).
 CKD is a serious condition that affects kidney function over time.
 Early detection can significantly improve treatment outcomes and patient health.